Skip to Content

 7. Don’t Expect Your Kids to Eat Meals

-the hoop de doo review stage show is low-tech fun at disney world
+The hoop de doo review stage show is low-tech fun at disney world

 Tiny Traveler spent a lot of time not eating her pricey Disney meals because she was too excited, distracted or exhausted.
 She would often realize she was hungry while we were standing in line or back in the room.